Banging Toolbox

 Magnetic nail starter:YesYesYesYesNoneNoneNoneYesYes

-The most powerful hardcore hammers are made by Stiletto, most specifically the Stiletto TB15SS making it the best titanium hammer, however, if you’re the type of person who wants to sling around a completely weightless hammer that also packs a serious punch then I would suggest you invest in the Estwing Alpro Black ALBK hammer due to its unique and lighter aluminum alloy build.
+However, if you’re the type of person who wants to sling around a completely weightless hammer that similarly packs a serious punch, then I would suggest you invest in the Estwing Alpro Black ALBK hammer due to its uniqueness and lighter aluminum alloy build.

 For those who love working with classic wood-handled hammers, then the Stilletto Ti14MC hammer is the right choice for you.
-It is a great wooden hammer that will last you a long time
+It is a great wooden hammer that will last you a long time.

 Lastly, if you prefer functionality above all things then you can go with the Estwing Ultra Black hammer.
-This hammer still has everything you can ask for.
-From a magnetized nail starter, great multi-purpose rip claw, shock-resistant grip, and single forged metal body.

-If you are instead or also doing metalwork make sure to check out my review on the best ball peen hammer.
+If you are instead or doing metalwork make sure to check out my review on the best ball peen hammer.

 • Extremely powerful structure.